ShafayetAhmad/SMARTCITY/README.md

 - [ ] **Community Forum:** A planned online forum or discussion board for residents to connect, ask questions, and share information (not yet available).

+- [ ] **Smart Parking System:** Future integration for real-time parking availability information and reservations.

+- [ ] **Public Transportation Integration:** Include real-time public transportation schedules, routes, and ticket purchasing options.

+- [ ] **Waste Management and Recycling Reminders:** Implement reminders for garbage collection and recycling schedules, along with sorting guidelines.

+- [ ] **Local Healthcare Directory:** Provide a directory of healthcare providers, clinics, and pharmacies with information on services, opening hours, and contact details.

+- [ ] **Education Resources:** Offer information about local schools, school calendars, and resources for students, parents, and educators.

+- [ ] **Social Services Access:** Create a portal for residents to access information and resources related to social services, including food assistance, housing support, and counseling.

+- [ ] **Local Sports and Recreation:** Share information about sports facilities, recreational areas, and community events related to sports and fitness.

+- [ ] **Tourism and Cultural Attractions:** Provide details about local attractions, museums, cultural events, and historical sites to promote tourism and cultural engagement.

+- [ ] **Environmental Initiatives:** Share information about environmental efforts, such as sustainability programs, clean energy initiatives, and local green projects.

+- [ ] **Feedback and Reporting System:** Implement a feature that allows residents to report issues like potholes, streetlight outages, or other city-related problems.

+- [ ] **Language Support:** Consider offering the website in multiple languages to accommodate a diverse community.

+- [ ] **Integration with Local Businesses:** Allow local businesses to list their products or services, manage inventory, and even enable online ordering or reservation.

+- [ ] **Doctors Appointment:** Provide a feature to schedule medical appointments with local healthcare providers.

 ## Project Overview:

 This project aims to create a comprehensive Smart City website to serve the needs of a community.
 The platform will provide residents with access to critical information and services, fostering a more informed and connected town.